requarks/wiki-site-v3/content/docs/install/subfolder.md

 **Long answer**: It introduces many problems:

 - **Path parsing**: Assuming an installation at `/wiki`.
 If a user enters a link to `/foobar`, does it mean `/foobar` or  `/wiki/foobar`?
 When creating a page, do you enter the subfolder in the path or not?
 What if the user does?
 Should it strips the subfolder?
 What if the user does want to put the page in a folder `wiki` under `/wiki`?
 When adding an image to a page, should it rewrite the path with the prefix?
-Having assets in a subolder at the root is a very common case.
+Having assets in a subfolder at the root is a very common case.
 One user would expect one behavior while another would expect the opposite.
 This becomes extremely confusing for both the developer and the end users.

 - **Export/import**: When exporting the page to a Git repository, should all the links be rewritten without the prefix?
 How about importing?
 Should it assume all links need to be prefixed?
 What if I want to link to another folder at the domain root?